 Welcome to The Johnson Lab

-Trained in human ecology, Dr. Teresa Johnson’s applied social science research is focused on understanding the implications of social, ecological, and institutional change facing individuals and communities and how they respond to them.
-She has published in the areas of marine fisheries, aquaculture, renewable energy, cooperative research, and marine resource dependent communities.
+Trained in human ecology and applied anthropology, Dr. Teresa Johnson’s marine social science research is focused on understanding the implications of social, ecological, and institutional change facing individuals and communities and how they respond to them.
+She has published in the areas of marine fisheries, aquaculture, renewable energy, cooperative research, transdisciplinary research, and marine resource dependent communities.

-Dr. Johnson advises graduate students in the School of Marine Sciences’ Marine Policy and Dual Marine Policy-Marine Science degree programs and in the Ecology and Environmental Sciences (EES) graduate program.
+Dr. Johnson advises graduate students in the School of Marine Sciences’ Marine Policy program and in the Ecology and Environmental Sciences (EES) graduate program.
 She also mentors undergraduate research assistants in marine social science, including Honors and capstone projects.

 Select Publications